 Comparing the Dashboard/User Experience

-Both Kinsta and Flywheel offer custom hosting dashboards to help you manage your hosting and WordPress sites.
+Both Kinsta and Flywheel offer custom hosting dashboards to help you to manage your hosting and WordPress sites.

 Kinsta Hosting Dashboard